catalyzeio/paas-cli-reference/source/paas/cli/sections/vars.md

 Usage: `catalyze vars [OPTIONS] COMMAND [ARGS]...`

-  Interacts with environment variables set for the associated service.
+  Interacts with environment variables for the associated environment.

 Options: